yue0211/web-crawler/漫畫資訊/README.md

 # Function
 * get the all comics from 動漫狂

-# how to use
+# How to use
-* check the comic page url is as the same as the content of the urlUpdate.txt
+* make the content of the urlUpdate.txt is as the same as the comic page url
+* clear all data on jsonstorage